 Traditional Chinese medicine is a kind of traditional medicine usually based on more than 2,500 years old Chinese medical practice which includes various forms of herbal medicine, acupuncture, massage, exercise, and dietary therapy to prevent health problems.
 Acupuncture involves thin needles which are inserted into the body.
 Acupuncture is usually safe when done by properly by a trained practitioner using clean and single-used needle technique.

 - Food therapy

-Role of Anesthesiologists in Obesity: With the prevalence of obesity, there are an increasing number of obese surgical patients which will require anesthesia.
+With the prevalence of obesity, there are an increasing number of obese surgical patients which will require anesthesia.
 This topic evaluates the changes in physiology and anatomy of obese patients.
 This helps in management of anesthesia, monitoring anesthesia drug dose in obese patients, planning type of anesthesia, efficient monitoring, as well as analgesic plan as it differs from patients with normal BMI.
 There is a preoperative medical evaluation of obese patients to check the impact of obstructive sleep apnea on anesthetic management.

 - Morbid obesity

 - Preoperative assessments